Biology - B.S.

 - Recognize ethical concerns pertaining to biological science and apply ethical practice in the scientific process.

 - Evaluate the influence that biological science has on society including the historical context of major findings in modern biology.

-To support student success in the biology program, the science faculty members are committed to following best practices for science education.
-This includes using active learning pedagogies in the classroom, guided inquiry learning pedagogies in the laboratories, and providing quality internships opportunities.
+To support student success in the Biology program, science faculty members are committed to following best practices for science education.
+This includes using active learning pedagogies in the classroom and guided inquiry learning pedagogies in the laboratories, and providing quality internships opportunities.
 These teaching pedagogies are student-centered, interactive and focused on problem-based learning.
-They provide students with multiple opportunities to gain experiential training and use critical thinking skills, both of which are essential for being successful members of the scientific community.
+They provide students with multiple opportunities to gain experiential training and use critical-thinking skills, both of which are essential for being successful members of the scientific community.

 Graduates are prepared for careers that include, but are not limited to, biological technicians, forensic scientists, environmental scientists, microbiologists, medical laboratory scientists, zoologists and wildlife biologists.
 The Biology degree program also prepares students to pursue careers in healthcare, education and business.

 A four-year program leading to the bachelor of science degree

 |BIO1022||General Biology - Organismal||4.5|

 |BIO1025||General Biology Laboratory - Organismal||2.25|

 |BIO3010||Principles of Biochemistry||4.5|